6 Obstacles to Any Project and How to Clear Them

 Unclear goals and responsibilities

 “It’s a lack of clarity that creates chaos and frustration.
-Those emotions are poison to any living goal.” – Steve Maraboli Failing to establish clear goals and responsibilities can lead to project delays, cost overruns and a severely demoralised team, which is why it is essential to do the following;
+Those emotions are poison to any living goal.” – Steve Maraboli Failing to establish clear goals and responsibilities can lead to project delays, cost overruns, and a severely demoralized team, which is why it is essential to do the following;

 Set out the goals clearly and ensure buy-in from all stakeholders

 Organize time management

 Weigh up risk management